Tin-Foil-Hats/poseidon/README.md

    - `poseidon.data.shards.load_index` auto-creates `index.json` for `.npz` shards and keeps metadata in sync.
    - `split_by_cycle_pass` groups shards by SWOT cycle/pass before sampling validation and test ratios.
    - `ShardedDataModule` combines these utilities; its `stats` field captures bbox and time statistics that the positional encoders consume.
+  - To avoid recomputing the same splits on every launch, point `data.split_cache_path` (optionally with `data.split_cache_auto_write: true`) at a JSON file inside your experiment config.
+When the metadata (seed/ratios/index signature) matches, the datamodule loads the cached train/val/test lists instantly; otherwise it regenerates once and overwrites the cache for subsequent runs.

 ## Command-Line Interfaces